puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 This `user` resource already has its own defaults for handling `group`, `shell`, and `comment`.
-The desired behavior, then, is to use the values passed in by parameter when they're provided, but revert to the `user` type's own defaults for any of these parameters that arent't supplied when the defined resource type is declared.
+The desired behavior, then, is to use the values passed in by parameter when they're provided, but revert to the `user` type's own defaults for any of these parameters that aren't supplied when the defined resource type is declared.

 The special `undef` value lets you achieve both of these things.
 Under the hood